TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

     In order to allow upgrades based on language without release qualities interfering we need to [merge all desired qualities](/Radarr/Tips/Merge-quality/) into one group.

-    We want to merge the following Qualities together:
+    We want to merge the following Qualities:

     - Remux-2160p
     - Bluray-2160p